TUNISIA – Tunis & Mediterranean Coast

 12 young Koreans (2 studying Arabic in Tunisia and 10 tourists) had invaded the hostel when I returned.
 Spending all 2 weeks only in Tunis, they sang songs all evening and wrote out serious dissertations on how they were feeling about things.

-I had a lovely 3-hour flight over the Mediterranean passing over Greek Islands (there was a nice play-by-play map on the TV) and Cyprus to arrive in Beirut at 12:30 (lost an hour).
-The fly into Beirut must be the most spectacular anywhere – the route was just off the beach and you see all of Beirut and the ocean.
+I had a lovely 3-hour flight over the Mediterranean passing over the Greek Islands (there was a nice play-by-play map on the TV) and Cyprus to arrive in Beirut at 12:30 (lost an hour).
+The flight into Beirut must be the most spectacular anywhere – the route was just off the beach and you see all of Beirut and the ocean.

 CARTHAGE